Optimal single threshold stopping rules and sharp prophet inequalities: Prophet inequalities for restricted families of distributions

 and

 Another step in our derivation of the sharp constants is the approximation of $F$ by the class of discrete distributions $\cD_N$.
-This allows one to reduce optimization problems to finite--dimensional ones and to efficiently solve them on a computer.
+This allows one to reduce infinite dimensional optimization problems to finite--dimensional ones and to efficiently solve them on a computer.
 It is worth noting that any distribution function $F$ can be approximated in the $\bL_\infty$--norm by a function from $\cD_N$ with accuracy $1/N$.
-Since the value of $N$ can be chosen (at least, theoretically) as large as wished, the sharp constants in prophet inequalities can be computed with any prescribed accuracy.
+Since the value of $N$ can be chosen (at least, theoretically) as large as wished, the sharp constants in prophet inequalities can be computed to any prescribed level of accuracy.

 Specifically, the proof of Theorem~\ref{th:DN} demonstrates that for $F\in\cD_N$ one has